Cold weather payment eligibility and how it works

 Who is eligible for the cold weather payment?

-You may be eligible for a CWP if you receive one of the following benefits:
+You may be eligible for a CWP if you are receiving one of the following benefits or support:

 • Pension Credit